AviatrixSystems/Docs/HowTos/UserSSL_VPN_Azure_AD_SAML_Config.rst

 **User Attributes**

 #.
-Enter **user.mail** for **User Identifier**
+Enter **user.mail** for **User Identifier**.
 #.
-Click **View and edit all other user attributes**
+Click **View and edit all other user attributes**.
 #.
 Add the following **SAML Token Attributes** (please find the right values from your Azure user details to match firstname, lastname and email).
-You can also add "Profile" and send the profile name of a VPN profile - at this time,we only support attaching one profile per user via SAML
+You can also add "Profile" and send the profile name of a VPN profile  - at this time,we only support attaching one profile per user via SAML.

    +------------------+-----------------------------------------+------------+
    | NAME             | VALUE                                   | NAMESPACE  |